 Preparing the pan

-As you can see in the image above, I line the bottom of my cake pan with aluminum paper.
-This makes is super easy to remove.
+I line the bottom of my cake pan with aluminum paper.
+This makes it super easy to remove.

 We all know by now that this type of crust is the best for cheesecake and for ourselves because it's so darn easy!
 Simply mix two ingredients and pat onto the cheesecake pan.
 That's it.